rickhurkens/Spotify-To-Youtube-dl/README.md

 # Why did you make it?
 Studying purpouses, and it might actually be useful to someone.
 I think <a href="http://discord.app">Discord</a> bots could use that to queue songs and stuff.

+# Contribute?
+This project needs:
+  - Handling of errors
+  - Output of logs
+  - Refactoring